microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/team-list-installedapps.md

 #### <a name="request"></a>Solicitação

 Este é um exemplo de solicitação.
-No exemplo, a ID do manifesto do aplicativo Teams é `cf1ba4c7-f94e-4d80-ba90-5594b641a8ee` .
+No exemplo, a ID do manifesto do Teams app é `cf1ba4c7-f94e-4d80-ba90-5594b641a8ee` .

 # <a name="http"></a>[HTTP](#tab/http)
 <!-- {